ssh-mitm/ssh-mitm/doc/develop/contributing.rst

 If you are not certain about the implementation, using draft pull requests is encouraged.

-If you believe you’ve found a security vulnerability in SSH-MITM, please report it to support@ssh-mitm.at.
+If you believe you’ve found a security vulnerability in SSH-MITM, please report it privately via `GitHub Security Advisories <https://github.com/ssh-mitm/ssh-mitm/security/advisories>`_.
+Do not create a public issue.

 We are very pleased to have you as a contributor, and we hope you will find valuable your impact on the projects.
 Thank you for sharing your interests, ideas, and skills with us.